Archaeology

 Year 1: If you choose to study Physics, you will study prescribed modules.

-Year 2: If you study Physics with a Theoretical Specialism, you will study a combination of prescribed modules and a choice from a selection.
-If you opt for the Physics with an Experimental Specialism, you will study prescribed modules.
+Year 2: If you continue to study Physics and choose a Theoretical Specialism, you will study a combination of prescribed modules and a choice from a selection.
+If you opt for an Experimental Specialism, you will study prescribed modules.

-Year 4: (MSci) If you choose to study Physics with a Theoretical Specialism OR Physics with an Experimental Specialism you will undertake a research project and have a selection of other modules to consider.
+Year 4: (MSci) If you choose to study Physics on either specialism you will undertake a research project and have a selection of other modules to consider.

 Compulsory in Y1: Maths Third subject: Biology, Chemistry, Earth Science, Psychology.